ePages-de/epages-docs/_posts/2016/2016-09-08-kubernetes-preparing-nodes.md

 authors: ["Karsten P."]
 ---

-The second part of the blog post series deals with the preparation of the Kubernetes and Service nodes.
+The second part of this blog post series deals with the preparation of the Kubernetes and service nodes.
 It describes the installation of the HAProxy, the Flannel daemon (flanneld), the docker engine (docker) and kubelet.

-## Install the Service node
+## Installing the service node

-The Service node which is located outside the cluster undertakes the task of a load balancer.
+The service node which is located outside the cluster undertakes the task of a load balancer.
-Since the open source version of nginx does not support TCP loadbalancing we use [HAProxy](http://www.haproxy.org/).
+Since the open source version of nginx does not support TCP load balancing we use [HAProxy](http://www.haproxy.org/).
 HAProxy distributes packages between the hosts on the [transport layer](https://en.wikipedia.org/wiki/Transport_layer) of the [OSI reference model](https://en.wikipedia.org/wiki/OSI_model).
 The following configuration is set up after the [Installation of HAProxy](https://haproxy.debian.net/).